rohanthewiz/bible_studies/apologetics-1.md

 - "The mind cannot rejoice in what the mind accepts as false" - Clark H Pinnoch "Set Forth Your Case" - TODO - verify
 - 1 Peter 3:15 - Command - be ready
-- Love the Lord with all thy heart and soul and mind and strength - TODO - ref
+- Love the Lord with all thy heart and soul and mind and strength - Luke 10:27

 ## Why I believe